EvaMar/Project2/README.md

 If the code returns any error please make sure you insert sqlite:/// before the database filepath

+How to run script (please adapt the below with your folder structure): python process_data.py messages.csv categories.csv sqlite:///Disaster.db

 ## Train_classifier.py

 This code will built, train and evaluate a model to associate the right category to each message

 As input please provide, in this order the database filepath (the same you have provided for Process_data.py, please remember if you have used sqlite:/// before the filepath) and the model filepath (which will terminate with the name of the model.pkl).
 The latter will be used to store the model as pickle

+How to run script (please adapt the below with your folder structure): python train_classifier.py sqlite:///Disaster.db multimodel.pkl

 ## Run.py